 Merriam-Webster dictionary defines a deadbeat as someone "one who persistently fails to pay personal debts or expenses."
-So by definition, you'd think a credit card deadbeat was someone who didn't pay their credit card bills each month, whose accounts end up getting sent to collections or charged-off or both.
+So by definition, you'd think a credit card deadbeat was someone who didn't pay their credit card bills each month, someone whose accounts end up getting sent to collections or charged-off or both.
 Not so in the credit card industry.

 Why the Credit Card Industry Uses "Deadbeat?"

 Credit card companies make a large portion of their money from interest and fees paid by cardholders.
-You only get charged interest when you let your balance revolve - that is, when you carry it from one month to the next getting assessed a finance charge each time.
-Credit card companies love these cardholders because people who pay interest help increase the credit card companies' profits.
+You get charged interest when you let your balance revolve - that is, when you carry it from one month to the next getting assessed a finance charge each time.
+Credit card companies love these kinds of cardholders because people who pay interest help increase the credit card companies' profits.

 Why You Want to Be a Deadbeat

-The reason you don't want to be a credit card deadbeat is simple - because not being a deadbeat is costly.
+The reason you want to be a credit card deadbeat is simple - because not being a deadbeat is costly.
 Being a deadbeat allows you to escape potentially expensive finance charges on your credit card balance.